 When investing significantly in new gutters, you want them to last.
 Colorbond® steel gutters are one of the most durable gutter profile options available.
 The patented manufacturing process and zinc/aluminium alloy coating deliver superior corrosion resistance compared to traditional galvanised steel.

-In humid coastal climates, traditional galvanised and zinc gutters often start showing corrosion within 5-10 years.
-This can lead to rust bleeding onto fascia boards.
+In humid coastal climates, traditional galvanised and zinc gutters often start showing corrosion within 5-10 years, which can lead to rust bleeding onto fascia boards.
 Copper gutters develop a patina but are softer and prone to dents.
 PVC gutters become brittle and degraded by UV over time.
-Colorbond® maintains its integrity and can achieve over 20 years of lifespans in regions like Brisbane and the Gold Coast.
+Colorbond® maintains its integrity and can achieve over 20 years of lifespan in regions like Brisbane and the Gold Coast.
 The marine-grade coating withstands humidity and salt air.
 Advanced finishing creates a non-porous surface that deters corrosion.

 During installation, connections on Colorbond® gutters can be tightly joined and sealed.
 This prevents the leaks that eventually lead to failure with substandard traditional gutter joints.
 Quality Colorbond® installation should last 15-20 years before requiring any attention.